 Can guinea pigs eat bok choy?
-Yes, guinea pigs can eat bok choy, but in moderation.
-This veggie is generally safe and good for the guinea pigs but in normal servings.
-The bok choy has calcium, and if the cavy eats too much of it, health problems can occur.
+Guinea pigs can eat bok choy but in moderation.
+The bok choy has calcium.
+But if the cavy eats too much of it, health problems can occur.
 Possible side effects of too much bok choy are bladder stones or kidney stones.
-Cavies like the taste of this veggie, but in excess, it can make flatulence, bloating, change in feces or even gasses.
-On the other hand, some cavies dislike the taste, so introducing this veggie to the cavy is a hit or miss.
+It can also cause bloating, feces changes, and gasses in your guinea pigs.

-The bok choy, as other cruciferous veggies has good benefits when it comes to cancer prevention, protection of serious illnesses, or keeping the immunity in perfect health.
+The bok choy, like other cruciferous veggies, has good benefits when it comes to cancer prevention, protection of serious illnesses, or keeping the immunity in perfect health.

-For example, there is the protection from cancer.
-The nutrients in this veggie prevent from cancer on prostate, lungs, and colon, but on other organs too.
-This means bok choy has antioxidants that fight free radicals – and free radicals damage the health, cause premature aging and can cause many fatal illnesses.
+Bok choy has protection from cancer.
+The nutrients in this veggie prevent cancer in the prostate, lungs, and colon.
+This means it has antioxidants that fight free radicals.
+Free radicals damage health, cause premature aging, and can cause many fatal illnesses.

-Also, the bok choy contains some folate; a vitamin that repairs DNA cells before they mutate, so that a healthy offspring can be born.
-This is one benefit for the pregnant cavies.
+Also, the bok choy contains some folate; a vitamin that repairs DNA cells before they mutate, so that healthy offspring can be born.
+This is one benefit for pregnant cavies.

 Every mineral in this vegetable contributes to healthy blood pressure and healthy blood vessels.
 Since there is no cholesterol, you’ll know the cavy will have good cardiovascular health.